 The Florida Green Building Coalition’s certifications offer valuable guidance, because their standards focus on what works in this state.

-FGBC was formed in 2000 and is the leading certifying agency for green building within the state of Florida having just surpassed 19,300 projects, far the largest certifier of green residential and commercial construction, residential communities and local governments in the state.
+FGBC was formed in 2000 and is the leading certifying agency for green building within the state of Florida having just surpassed 20,000 projects, by far the largest certifier of green residential and commercial construction, residential communities and local governments in the state.

 “It’s hard to get people who are building a house in Maine to understand why insulation is less important to a house in Miami, and the heat gain coefficient on the windows is more important.”